Gondolav/ADA-project/README.md

 - 18/11/2019: work on the third set of questions (Neighbourhood and food quality correlation)
 - 25/11/2019: work on the last set of questions (Violation analysis); include at the end of the notebook a more structured informed plan for what comes next

-# Updates on reaearch questions
+# Updates on research questions
-We decided to remove a good number of questions so that we can ellaborate more on the ones we kept.
-Besides, most of the discarded questions were in fact redundant with other questions.
-Others were simply found irrelevant after we took a closer look to them.
+We decided to remove a good number of questions so that we can elaborate more on the ones we kept.
+Besides, most of the discarded questions were in fact overlapping with other questions.
+Others were simply found irrelevant after we took a closer look at them.

-# A list of internal milestones up until project milestone 2
+# A list of internal milestones up until project milestone 3
-Our goal is to tell a data story on where to eat safely in Chicago.
+We want to focus our data story on where to eat safely in Chicago.
 To do so, our idea is to create several maps that help the customers find the safest places to eat in Chicago.

+Here is a snapshot of the shape we want to give to our datastory:
+- First of all, we want to give an overview of the facilities' predisposition to inspection failure and analyze the related violations.
+- Then, we address our main objective: showing which neighbours are the safest food-wise and explore the evolution of the neighbours' safety throughout time.
+- Finally, we would like to assess the usefulness and the potential effects of the food inspections.

+Here is a list of the internal milestones:
+- 05/12/2019: finishing up with the analysis and obtain all the required data
+- 20/12/2019: design the datastory and render it into a nice website with plots and comments

 # Questions for TAs